kubearmor/otel-adapter/example/tutorials/tutorial.md

 ### INTRODUCTION

-This document describes how to test out the otel_Kubearmor_receiver.
-There are two ways to deploy kubearmor, on bare metal and in a kubernetes environment.
-I would be explaining the two ways in which you can try out this example in both environments.

-### KUBEAMOR ON BARE METAL

-#### Requirements:

 We would be creating an opentelemetry collector to test out the receiver.
 The OpenTelemetry Collector offers a vendor-agnostic implementation of how to receive, process and export telemetry data.
 Read more about it in the [docs](https://opentelemetry.io/docs/collector/).
 There are different versions:

 1. [Collector-core collector](https://github.com/open-telemetry/opentelemetry-collector)